 Quotations for purchases greater than $25,000 but less than $50,000

-1. Solicitation for quotations must be by mail, although you may confirm the solicitation by fax or email.
-Solicitations for quotations must be mailed to at least three (3) entities known to deal in the class of work proposed.
+1. Solicitation for quotations shall be by email must be by mail, although you may confirm the solicitation by fax or email.
+Solicitations for quotations must be mailed to at least three (3) entities vendors known to deal in the class of work or type of material subject to quotation.proposed.
 The mailing must be made not less than seven (7) days before the time fixed for receiving quotes which would be 9:30 a.m. on the day the Board of Public Works and Safety will consider the quotations.

-2. Solicitation should include a description of the anticipated work as detailed as possible.
+2. Solicitation should include a description of the anticipated work/materials needed as detailed as possible.

-3. Solicitations should indicate the anticipated start date and completion date for the work.
+3. Solicitations should indicate the anticipated start date and completion date for the public works projects and/or delivery date for materials. work.

 4. Solicitations should indicate that quotations should be directed to the office of the Clerk- Treasurer by 9:30 a.m. on the date the quotations will be considered by the Board of Public Works and Safety.
+Solicitations should indicate the date and time of the Board of Public Works and Safety meeting at which the solicitations will be considered.

-5. Solicitations should indicate the date and time of the Board of Public Works and Safety meeting at which the solicitations will be considered.
+5. Solicitations should indicate that the quotation should be delivered to the appropriate department head by 12:00 noon on the Thursday prior to the meeting date of the Board of Public Works and Safety at which the solicitation will be considered..

 6. The solicitation should include the document to be completed by the vendor containing the amount of their quote.

-7. The solicitation should tell the vendor where the bid packet documents may be obtained and the hours to do so, subject to established holiday schedule.
+7. The solicitation should tell the vendor where quotation the bid packet documents, specifications or other relevant materialmay be obtained and the hours to do so, subject to established holiday schedule.

 8. A sign-in sheet for those picking up the quotation packets, other than at the Clerk- Treasurer’s office, should be maintained by the applicable department head and delivered to the Clerk-Treasurer by the department head by 9:00 a.m. on the day before the quotations are due.

-9. The solicitation shall inform vendors that the successful quoter will be required to name the City of Greenfield as an additional insured under their insurance policy meeting the required limit set forth below.
+9. The solicitation shall inform vendors whether or not that the successful vendor will be required to name the City of Greenfield as an additional insured under their insurance policy meeting the required limits set forth below.

-10. The solicitation should also indicate that the quotation will require the following additional documents:
+10. For public works projects, the solicitation should also indicate that the quotation will require the following additional documents:

 a.
 A copy of the contractor’s insurance declaration page reflecting general liability coverage of at least $1 million per incident and $2 million in the aggregate, the existence of workers’ compensation insurance, as well as cyber security insurance if the project involves access to our computer system.